-The report provides a general overview of the way in which EU gender equality laws have been implemented at the domestic level in the countries Member of the EU and in the EEA countries (Iceland, Norway and Liechtestein).
+A Comparative Analysis of Gender Equality Law in Europe.
+Alexandra Timmer and Linda Senden.
+The European Commission, Brussels.
+2016.
+The report provides a general overview of the way in which EU gender equality laws have been implemented at the domestic level in the countries Member of the EU and in the EEA countries (Iceland, Norway and Liechtenstein).
 It also explains the most important elements of the EU Gender Equality Treaty provisions.

+Gender Equality in Iceland.
+The Althingi, Iceland.
+2014.
 A report on Iceland’s political and legislative developments on gender equality in the last years.

 Gender Equality in the Arctic: Current Realities Future challenges.
 The Ministry for Foreign Affairs, The Icelandic Arctic Cooperation Network and the Centre for Gender Equality, Iceland.
 2014.

 This report highlights the main results of a conference held in Akureyri in 2014, with more than 150 participants from all the members states of the Arctic Council.
 The main goal of the conference was to promote an extensive and policy relevant dialogue on gender equality, putting current realities into context with climate and environmental changes and economic and social developments.
 Another objective was to discuss the current situation of gender equality and increase cooperation between the countries on the issue.